DiegoLabate/Open-Source-Appliances/README.md

 Make a society sustainable with open source appliances

 This logo represents the idea to promote, design and develop open source appliances.
-Designed for the first time by Diego Labate, the logo is property of Leebera Ltd, derived from OSHW logo (https://www.oshwa.org/open-source-hardware-logo/) and released under license CC SA (https://creativecommons.org/licenses/by-sa/3.0/it/deed.en).
+Designed for the first time by Diego Labate, the logo is property of Leebera Ltd. It is derived from OSHW logo (https://www.oshwa.org/open-source-hardware-logo/) and released under license CC SA (https://creativecommons.org/licenses/by-sa/3.0/it/deed.en).